 Q7: What are the consequences for any teachers not able to secure their six TESOL credits within three years?

-A7: We asked the DOE this question and this was their response: “The Department’s expectation is that all teachers are able to address the needs of ELs and provide an environment conducive to learning for ELs.
+A7: We asked the HIDOE this question and this was their response: “The Department’s expectation is that all teachers are able to address the needs of ELs and provide an environment conducive to learning for ELs.
 Multiple pathways are being provided to support teachers to meet the ongoing language development needs of ELs.”
-HSTA recognizes that the DOE didn’t really answer the question, we expect that the department will provide the necessary supports including if needed paid work time to complete the credits.
+HSTA recognizes that the HIDOE didn’t really answer the question.
+We expect that the department will provide the necessary supports including if needed paid work time to complete the credits.

 Q8: I am a non-classroom teacher and have no instructional responsibilities.
 Do I have to secure the six TESOL credits within three years?